Patrick Baty 'The Paint Detective'

 This month's Industry Insiders guest needs little introduction.
 You may know historical colour consultant and paint expert Patrick Baty from the world-famous Papers and Paints in Chelsea.
 Founded by Patrick's father, Robert Baty, and now carried on by his son and Patrick's wife, Alex, this family business has become a cornerstone in the field of paint and colour consultancy.

 Known in the industry as "The Paint Detective," Patrick has a scientific approach towards paint analysis, and you'd be hard-pressed to find a historical British building that he has not advised on.
 We speak to Patrick about the process of historical paint consultancy and why it is fundamental to understanding our past.
+Our Painters & Decorators Southwark are committed to delivering exceptional quality and service, whether you need interior or exterior painting for your home or business.

 Miranda - Can you please tell us about when you first discovered your fascination with paint analysis, and where this stemmed from?